javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 - `target` -- is the target object, the one passed as the first argument to `new Proxy`,
 - `property` -- property name,
-- `receiver` -- if the target property is a getter, then `receiver` is the object that's going to be used as `this` in its code.
+- `receiver` -- if the target property is a getter, then `receiver` is the object that's going to be used as `this` in its call.
 Usually that's the `proxy` object itself (or an object that inherits from it, if we inherit from proxy).
 Right now we don't need this argument, will be explained in more details letter.

 Let's use `get` to implement default values for an object.

-For instance, we'd like a numeric array to return `0` for non-existant values instead of `undefined`.
+We'll make a numeric array that returns return `0` for non-existant values.

-Let's wrap it into a proxy that traps reading and returns the default value if there's no such property:
+Usually when one tries to get a non-existing array item, they get `undefined`, but we'll wrap a regular array into proxy that traps reading and returns `0` if there's no such property:

 ```js run
 let numbers = [0, 1, 2];